Quick Start Guide

 States are a new work-in-progress system in Monsters & Memories.

 In the radius of a campfire, you’ll receive the Warmth of a Campfire buff.
-This will accumulate Rest until you have 20 minutes of Rest, unless it's raining and you are not under a shelter, then it will not have any effect.
-You can leave the duration of the campfire before you are “Fully Rested”, but you may not receive the full potency of the buff.
+This will accumulate rest until you have 20 minutes of rest, unless it's raining and you are not under a shelter, then it will not have any effect.
+You can leave the duration of the campfire before you are “Fully Rested,” but you will only receive the duration of the Rested state that you have accumulated.

 You’ll receive a message to let you know when you are “Well Rested” (campfire maximum) or “Fully Rested” (inn maximum), and you will no longer receive any messages about being tired until the Rested state expires.

-You can use “Make Campfire" from the Skills tab of your Ability Book by putting 1 point into Survival at your Survival Trainer and having 8 Wood.
+You can use “Make Campfire" from the Skills tab of your ability book by putting 1 point into Survival at a survival trainer and having eight wood.
 Wood can be harvested from the many nodes found near trees in Night Harbor and Sungreet Strand.

-Additionally, you will eventually be able to hand craft Survival items from your character without a special container, so the temporary Survival Kit on the Survival Merchant has been made 1 copper so you can easily obtain it.
-You only need the Survival Kit for creating Torches, not Campfires, as the latter is created via the Skill.
-Make sure to put one point into Survival so you can make a Campfire.
+Additionally, you will eventually be able to hand craft Survival items from your character without a special container, so the temporary Survival Kit on a survival merchant has been made 1 copper so you can easily obtain it.
+You only need the Survival Kit for creating torches, not campfires, as the latter is created via the skill.
+Make sure to put one point into Survival so you can make a campfire.